cwendorf/EASI/docs/examples/ThomasonSummaryExample.md

 ### Thomason2 Sample

-Thomason2 focuses on the difference between pretest and postest in the second sample.
+Thomason2 focuses on the difference between pretest and posttest in the second sample.
 Thus, create the tables of summary statistics.

 ```r